openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/gasstorage.md

 This section contains examples of how to use the gas storage asset in a Macro model.

 ### Simple Gas Storage Asset
-This example shows a single gas storage asset with fixed capacity.
+This example shows a single gas storage asset with capacity that can only be expanded and not retired.

 **JSON Format:**
 ```json